Flooding-Research/optimal-message-dissemination-simulations/README.md

 # Simulations for Asymptotically Optimal Message Dissemination with Applications to Blockchains
 This repository contains the necessary source code to reproduce the results presented in the paper [Asymptotically Optimal Message Dissemination with Applications to Blockchains](https://eprint.iacr.org/2022/1723).

 The paper includes both results from probabilistic simulations in `Python` and an implementation in `C++` to upper bound the computational overhead.
-Below we describe how to reproduce the results for each part individually.
+Below we describe how to reproduce the results for the probabilistic simulations.

 ## Probabilistic Simulations
 The Python script `sim.py` found in the folder `probabilistic-simulations` can reproduce all the data underlying the probabilistic simulations shown in the paper.